MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 - highpri
 search.appverid:
 - MET150
-description: "Learn how to check-in on Objectives, Key Results, and Initiatives for a healthy OKR program."
+description: "Learn how to check in on Objectives, Key Results, and Initiatives for a healthy OKR program."
 ---

 # Check-in OKRs and make updates with Viva Goals